project-gemmi/gemmi/docs/mol.rst

   >>> gemmi.sequence_kind(_)
   <ResidueKind.AA: 1>

-MmCIF files from the PDB contain also a sequence in a hybrid format, one-letter for a standard residue, CCD codes in parenthesis for non-standard:
+In mmCIF ``_entity_poly.pdbx_seq_one_letter_code`` and in the OneDep interface, the PDB uses a hybrid sequence format: a single letter for standard residues and a parenthesized CCD code for non-standard ones.

 .. doctest::